-The beginning of a nurse's career can be a challenging time and initial experiences can be pivotal.
-To ensure the best possible start for newly qualified nurses and to maximise the training investment, a quality preceptorship programme is essential.
+The beginning of a newly qualified practitioner's career can be a challenging time.
+Initial experiences can shape how they develop in their career.
+To ensure the best possible start for newly qualified nurses, midwives and allied health professionals, a quality preceptorship programme is essential.

-The NMC defines preceptorship as 'a period to guide and support all newly qualified practioners to make the transition from student to develop their practice further'.
+The Nursing and Midwifery Council defines preceptorship as 'a period to guide and support all newly qualified practioners to make the transition from student to develop their practice further'.

 The standards for pre-registration nursing education recognise that nurses will need to be more independent, autonomous and innovative in the future.
 Having a strong preceptorship programme in place will be vital to achieving these aims.

-Investing in a preceptorship programme can deliver a variety of benefits for the individual, preceptor and organisation, such as:
+Investing in a preceptorship programme can deliver a variety of benefits for the preceptee and employer, such as:

 - Enhanced patient care and experience